 And if you actually developed, created, or introduced that project into your company?
 Try:

-So, you brought your department’s invoicing system out of the Stone Age and onto the interwebs?
+Did you bring your department’s invoicing system out of the Stone Age and into the 21st century?
 Talk about the amazing changes you made at your office with these words:

-Instead of reciting your management duties, like “Led a team…” or “Managed employees…” show what an inspirational leader you were, with terms like:
+While “managed” may have a place on your resume (especially if it’s a keyword), phrases like “Managed a team…” or “Managed employees…” are just reciting your job duties.
+Instead, you can show what an inspirational leader you were with terms like:

-Were you “responsible for” a great new partner, sponsor, or source of funding?
+Were you “responsible for” a great new partner, sponsor, source of funding, or client?
 Try:

-Because manning the phones or answering questions really means you’re advising customers and meeting their needs, use:
+Because monitoring the phones, answering questions, or providing customer service really means you’re advising customers and meeting their needs, use: